Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 The entry (F) in this example shows that the partition is marked as faulty.

-In order to detect hard disk errors, we recommend that you follow these steps:
+To detect hard disk errors, we recommend that you do the following:

-Install the Smartctl program.
-Smartctl is a command line program used to monitor volumes using SMART (Self-Monitoring, Analysis and Reporting Technology).
-With this program, you can check whether a hard drive is defective.
-It is a component of the Smartmontools.
+Install the Smartctl program, which is a command-line program to monitor disks using SMART (Self-Monitoring, Analysis and Reporting Technology).
+With this program you can check if a disk is defective.
+It is a part of Smartmontools.
 The Smartmontools are available as packages for many Linux distributions.

 Please Note

-A hard drive defect cannot always be detected by the smart values.
-Accordingly, we recommend that you always analyze the log file /var/log/messages.
+In some cases, a hard disk defect may not be detected by means of the smart values.
+Therefore, we recommend that you also analyze the /var/log/messages log file.

 CentOS